PostgREST/postgrest-docs/index.rst

 .. image:: _static/timescaledb.png
   :target: https://www.timescale.com
-  :width:  400 px
+  :width:  222px
   :align:  center

 `TimescaleDB <https://www.timescale.com>`_ is an scalable time-series database packaged as a PostgreSQL extension.
-See our tutorial for using :ref:`TimescaleDB with PostgREST <tsdb>`.
+See our tutorial for using `TimescaleDB with PostgREST <integrations/timescaledb.html>`_.

 Motivation
 ----------